Step 5: Maintain eligibility

 - Take eligible classes: stay enrolled in an eligible program and take classes that are eligible for financial aid

 If you did not meet the eligibility requirements above, you’ll need to read these policies.
 In the policies, you’ll find information about the appeal process, plus the forms you need to make an appeal.

 You can check your SAP standing in your your Financial Aid Dashboard in MyPCC by clicking on the stoplight.
 We communicate with you through PCC email, so your check your PCC email frequently to be aware of changes to your status.

 Thinking of dropping a class?
 It can affect your aid

 Dropping a class can have a significant impact on your financial aid.
 Here are some ways it may affect your eligibility:

 - it can keep you from making satisfactory academic progress

 - you could have to pay money back

-Each student's situation is different - to help you understand how dropping a class will impact your aid, you should talk to someone in the financial aid office.
+Each student’s situation is different.
+To understand how dropping a class will impact your aid, talk to someone in the Financial Aid Office.